rodolfoms/rodolfoms/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">
 # Rodolfo Marengo Sobreira
 **` Senior .NET Developer `**
-13+ years of experience in all phases of the applications development process including architecture, design, development, test definition, integration and support.
-Highly skilled in applying prior knowledge and experience to quickly grasp and use new client specific software tools and environments, procedures and methods.
-Experienced in working in multicultural environments.
-Good communication and soft skills.
+With over 13 years of comprehensive experience in all phases of the application development lifecycle, including architecture, design, development, test definition, integration, and support, I bring a wealth of expertise to any project.
+I have knowledge and experience to swiftly master and implement new client-specific software tools and methodologies.
+My background includes successful collaboration within multicultural teams, and I possess strong communication and interpersonal skills.

 ## Skills and Experience
 * 🗄️ Databases: PL/SQL, Oracle, SQL Server, Postgres, Entity, ElasticSearch.